rvrsh3ll/PositiveIntent/README.md

 ## Roadmap

+- Support .NET 4.5 or lower if possible
 - Add option to key on username
 - Programatically generate and randomize `assemblyinfo.cs`
 - Manually map `kernel32.dll` and `ntdll.dll` to bypass AV/EDR vendors using user-mode hooks (e.g. Cylance)